JO305C1 Basic Photography Spring 2021

 • Technical (40%): Camera (exposure) settings and focus.
 Toning adjustments and sharpening.

 For the final photo story – technical, concept, and text/metadata will be weighted equally.

-Blog will be graded on two galleries (best work and photo story); about me page; posts of all assignments, use of tags and categories.
+Adobe Portfolio will be graded on two galleries (best work and photo story); about me page.

 Shoot portraits, freeze action, create motion through panning technique, photograph incident and reflective light at night with a tripod and use a flash.